Hello from Istanbul where the two continents, Europe and Asia meet! Get ready for a journey through history, food, and entertainment!

 13. Take a trip to Princess Islands

-One of the most fun things to do in Istanbul city is to visit the beautiful Princess Islands that are known for their charming historical buildings, beaches, and scenic island views.
+One of the most fun stuff to do in Istanbul city is to visit the beautiful Princess Islands that are known for their charming historical buildings, beaches, and scenic island views.
 There are also so many nice seafood restaurants, cute cafes, and souvenir shops.
 I’ve always enjoyed having an afternoon dinner here while watching the sunset and I am sure you will also love it!

 Start your trip by buying ice cream, then rent a bicycle and go for a tour to check out amazing scenery.
 Rental bikes with child seats are also available for families with young children.
 You will feel like you are teleported to the past when you see the magnificent historic houses of the island!